earthhologenome/EHI_pangenome_test/README.md

 # EHI pangenome test
-Pangenome generation test.
-Using genomes from DMB0162 (Mediterranean lizards), clusters 35, 38 and 43
+This is a comparison between traditional MAG dereplication and pangenome generation relying on dRep clusters.
+The number of genomes and final annotations are compared using multiple clusters from dereplication and mapping batch DMB0162 belonging to Mediterranean lizards.

 ## Dependencies